 Brass is more malleable than steel.
 It’s usually 60% copper with the remainder zinc.
 So, who cares?

 When fired, brass casings expand and snug up to the firearm’s chamber.
 Thus, less gas and unburned powder enter the firearm’s chamber and receiver.
 The brass cartridge then returns to approximately the same size it was before it was fired.
-This elasticity generally facilitates more positive and reliable extraction.
+This elasticity of brass generally facilitates more positive and reliable extraction.

-Reloaders gravitate to brass casings because most brass can be reloaded.
+Reloaders gravitate to brass cased ammo, because most can be reloaded.
 Brass is easily reshaped and resized, which allows for reloading.
-Those who aren’t into reloading likely won’t care.
-However, reloading can save some coin in the long run for those who shoot high volumes.
+Firearm users who aren’t into reloading likely won’t be as interested in this quality when looking at casing options.However, reloading can save some coin in the long run for those who shoot high volumes.

 Brass also corrodes less quickly than steel casings.
 Unfortunately, due to its high copper content, which is rarer than steel, brass-cased ammunition is more expensive than its steel counterpart.